-The Licensing Authority will keep a Public Register of all applications and will provide information to the Gambling Commission on all lotteries registered by the Licensing Authority.
-As soon as the entry on the Register is completed, the Licensing Authority will notify the applicant of registration.
+The Licensing Authority will keep a Public Register of all applications and will provide information to the Gambling Commission on all lotteries registered by the Licensing As soon as the entry on the Authority.
+Register completed, the Licensing is Authority will notify the applicant of registration.